 There are a couple simple ways you can join an iftar meal during your travels in Tunisia:

 1) Many restaurants open for iftar meals.
-Because the restaurants are catering to the local crowd, you’ll get a traditional meal and an insight into Ramadan festivities.
-Restaurants that serve iftar meals range from simple budget options all the way to fancy.
+Because the restaurants cater to the local crowd, you’ll get a traditional meal and an insight into Ramadan festivities.
+Restaurants that serve iftar meals range from simple budget options to fancy.

-2) For a more interactive experience, a number of local NGO’s, cultural centers, and local guest houses (maison d’hotes)organize iftar meals that have more of an event flair.
+2) For a more interactive experience, several local NGOs, cultural centers, and local guest houses (maison d’hotes)organize iftar meals that have more of an event flair.
 The purpose is to provide a space for people to meet one another and share a meal.
 So it’s an opportunity to meet Tunisians and learn more about Ramadan traditions.
-The event might host traditional live music, or there might be poetry, historical, or religious readings.
-Cultural café Dar Kmar in the Sousse medina and guest house Dar Ben Gacem in Tunis are two examples of places that host Ramadan events like this.
+The event might host traditional live music or poetry, and historical, or religious readings.
+Cultural café Dar Kmar in the Sousse medina and guest house Dar Ben Gacem in Tunis are examples of places that host Ramadan events like this.

 Tunisians prepare for an iftar meal on the rooftop of Cafe Kemour in the Sfax Medina